USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

   ```

   - Be sure to change "user.name" to your own SCINet username
-  - **Windows Users Only:** If the step config command fails, ssh-agent probably isnt running.
-See instructions above.
+  - **Windows Users Only:** If the step config command fails, ssh-agent probably isn't running.
+See Windows instructions above.

 #### These commands will do the following: